-Above (at page 53) I asked whether regulation should aim to discourage speculation.
+Above (at page 57) I asked whether regulation should aim to discourage speculation.
 How we might think about this question might depend on our perspective or the reason for asking the question.
 We might be concerned with the issue whether the actions of speculators damage the markets, or other actors in those markets.
-For example, European states have been concerned in recent years about the impact of speculative trading on their sovereign debt.
-We might be concerned to limit the costs of bailouts by restricting the activities of insured institutions (e.g. the "Volcker Rule").
-Or we might be interested in the question of what legal protections should be available to investors who engage in speculative or excessively speculative) behavior.
-The following case illustrates some aspects of this issue in the context of foreign exchange futures transactions.
+For example, European states were concerned during the EU sovereign debt crisis about the impact of speculative trading on their sovereign debt.
+We might be concerned to limit the costs of bailouts by restricting the activities of insured institutions (e.g. the "Volcker Rule").183 Or we might be interested in the question of what legal protections should be available to investors who engage in speculative or excessively speculative) behavior.